-Next was the Belvedere Palace, and while crossing the garden to get to the entrance I witnessed a proposal, complete with a mariachi band mind you, so I began to feel my day turn around.
-(Side note: Family, friends, NEVER let my potential fiance use a mariachi band, it will be a hard pass on my side, think of my eternal happiness, deny the mariachi idea.)
-The castle was filled with all different types of paintings and it made me think of my grandmother, this specific museum I think she would enjoy.
-I walked into the room where the volume was significantly elevated from the rest of the palace and I saw it, The Kiss by Gustav Klimt.
-For those who don’t know it is an extremely famous and big painting that is known for its passion and cameo in one very unsuccessful Reese Witherspoon movie “This Means War” (which was definitely redeemed by Tom Hardy’s jawline throughout).
+Next was the Belvedere Palace.
+While I was crossing the garden to get to the entrance, I witnessed a proposal (complete with a mariachi band, mind you) so I began to feel my day turn around.
+(Side note: Family, friends, NEVER let my potential fiance use a mariachi band.
+It will be a hard pass on my side.
+Think of my eternal happiness and deny the mariachi idea.)
+The castle was filled with all different types of paintings and it made me think of my grandmother.
+I think she would have enjoyed this specific museum.
+I walked into the room where the volume was significantly elevated from the rest of the palace and I saw IT…..The Kiss by Gustav Klimt.
+For those who don’t know, it is an extremely famous and large painting that is known for its passion (and it cameoed in one very unsuccessful Reese Witherspoon movie “This Means War” (which was definitely redeemed by Tom Hardy’s jawline throughout)).
 This painting actually brought me to tears the longer I looked at it.
-Not only was it metallic and literally reflecting light but the personality in each of the figures was so blatant and the embrace had the perfect artistic representation of true passion.
-After that experience I was in a cultural mood, and went on to see a classical performance by a violin trio at the Musikverein Wien, a very famous concert house downtown.
+Not only was it metallic and literally reflecting light, but the personality in each of the figures was so blatant and the embrace had the perfect artistic representation of true passion.
+After that experience, I was in a cosmopolitan.
+I went on to see a classical performance by a violin trio at the Musikverein Wien, a very famous concert house downtown.
 I donned my red lipstick and sat next to a man probably over 80 years old and we enjoyed the night together.
-At one point the composer of the music they were playing was in the audience and actually came out to congratulate them.
-How cool is that.
+At one point the composer of the music they were playing was in the audience, and he actually came out to congratulate them.
+How cool is that?